-As an organisation with more than 250 employees, we are very happy to report on our gender pay gap in line with the requirements set out in the Information Act 2021.
-CRC has become one of the largest and most progressive providers of services to children and adults with disabilities in Ireland, and it is very important to us that we respect and reflect the diversity in the community that we serve.
+As an organisation of more than 250 employees we are very happy to report on our gender pay gap for the second year, in line with the requirements set out in the Information Act 2021.
+CRC is a large and progressive provider of services to children and adults with disabilities in Ireland, and it is very important to us that we respect and reflect the diversity in the community that we serve.